acasin3/EventsAndDelegatesDemo/EventsAndDelegatesDemo/README.md

 ### Adding the SpeedOfSoundReached Event

 Assuming the Car class must raise an event once it reaches the speed of sound of 1,235 km/hr, the code needed to achieve that is shown in this commit.

+### Adding the ReportSpeed Event

+As the car accelerates, this event reports the car speed in multiples of 100, which can be displayed in the console application.
+Note that this speed is contained in the CarSpeedEventArgs argument.